 Welcome to my page :)

-I am a 5th-year Ph.D.
-Candidate at West Virginia University.
-I work with Dr. Sarah Burke-Spolaor on Fast Radio Bursts (FRBs) and other radio transients.
+I am a postdoctoral researcher at ASTRON or the Netherlands institute of Radio Astronomy in Dwingeloo, The Netherlands.
+I work with Prof. dr. Jason Hessels and the Astroflash research group to uncover not-so-fast radio transients with LOFAR.
+I received my PhD from West Virginia University in December 2024, where I worked with Prof. Sarah Burke-Spolaor on the thesis titled The Search, The Localization, and the Characterization: Fast Radio Transients.
 I am also a part of the realfast collaboration at the Very Large Array (VLA).
-My research focuses on searching for fast radio transients in both time- and imaging-domain data, localizing, characterizing, and figuring out where they came from and what produces them.
-I use the radio frequency data from the Green Bank Telescope (GBT) and the VLA for my research.
+My research focuses on searching for fast radio transients in both time- and imaging-domain data, localizing, characterizing, and figuring out where they came from, what produces them and how we can use them to study the Universe.

 You can see my publications here or on the Publications Tab on the top right.